 Things to Consider Before Adding Sea Moss to Your Diet

-Although Irish Sea moss can provide certain key health benefits, similar to most “superfoods,” Irish Sea moss is almost met by scepticism and even criticism by some experts.
+Although Irish Sea moss can provide certain key health benefits, similar to most “superfoods,” Irish Sea moss is almost met by skepticism and even criticism by some experts.

 However, it’s important to point out that carrageenan and Irish Sea moss are different.
 Although carrageenan is a derivative of sea moss, it is far from being similar to the moss.
 Irish Sea moss, as demonstrated above, is rich in vitamins and minerals, while carrageenan is extracted from the moss and is a common food additive and emulsifier.

 The only thing that really sticks out about the Irish Sea moss is the lack of scientific research.
 Even though it contains certain vitamins and minerals, we still do not know the scope of effects it can have on our health.
 We also do not know how Irish Sea moss will interact with other supplements or medications we use – these things are important to understand the limits of the sea moss, and so we can properly set dosage for consumption.

 That said, there tends to be a lack of research in general when it comes to most supplements.
 Unfortunately, there is a lack of focus on these items, which leads to a whole lot of skepticism.
 Like I mentioned at the beginning of the article, I like to try things out myself and see how they interact with my body personally.